Natural language processing (NLP) for logs enables operations teams to become aware of new/rare messages as soon as they occur.

 Augtera’s similarity analysis detects subtle variations in messages that are more typical of the capabilities humans have, than what is easily achievable and maintainable with technologies like regex.
 Moreover, from a practical perspective, operations teams cannot set up a regex for a message that has never been seen before.
 The ability of NLP, and specifically Augtera’s ability to apply human like judgement to similarity, is why this capability is recognized as being part of the artificial intelligence family.

-The best way to demonstrate the capability is to provide some examples.
+The best way to demonstrate the capability of NLP for Logs is to provide some examples.

 - bgp_recv: read from peer aaa.bbb.ccc.ddd [External AS ZZZZ] failed Broken Pipe